 Interpersonal communication is a natural and necessary part of organizational life.
 Yet communicating effectively can be challenging because of our inherent nature to assume, overreact to and misperceive what actually is happening.
 Poor or lack of communication is often cited as the cause of conflict and poor teamwork.
 In today's team-oriented workplace, managing communication and developing strategies for creating shared meaning are crucial to achieving results and creating successful organizations.
 The goal of the Communicating Effectively in English course is to produce civic-minded, competent communicators.
-To that end, students must demonstrate oral as well as written communication proficiency.
-These include organizational and interpersonal communication, public address and performance.
+To that end, students must demonstrate oral as well as written communication, public address and performance.